phunandcode/network-forensics/README.md

 # network-forensics
 Network forensics investigation where the task was to ivnestigate a set of four PCAP files and find evidence of corruption.

-The actual challenge was based on the 2014 Network Forensics Puzzle Contest from Def Con 22.
+The actual challenge was based on the 2014 Network Forensics Puzzle Contest from DEFCON 22.